 But then this.
 How to deal with this?

-The passage of time helps to heal, to forget, to focus on those who help.
+The passage of time helps to heal, to put victims in a framework of hope, to focus on those who help.
 I remember back to September 2001, we all remember back, how we all dealt with that or tried to (can anyone “deal” with events like this– of course they are not ‘events’ like natural disasters, “acts of God”–they are hard enough to comprehend, but are the result of the deliberate actions of people).
 And a memory further back in 1979 when I stood on the observation deck of the eastern of the twin towers.
 In the mid 90s I paused when I heard of the “scare” of a bomb threat at the twin towers foiled, thinking ‘My goodness, if the authorities hadn’t been successful, that would be unimaginable…’ But the unimaginable happened less than a decade later.
 I was on the school pickup run that day.
 My son and the son & daughter of good friends of ours piled in, all excited about some lesson they’d just come from and I thought, ‘They don’t know… the school somehow doesn’t know or hasn’t told them . .’
 I knew I had to say something before we reached home, it was really difficult to bring them down from their school high (which of course is usually to be celebrated).
 I remember our 17 year old daughter was already home, sitting in front of the television saying “Dad, I’m not watching a movie.
 This has happened.”
 I also remember that evening after the kids were in bed Ros and I were sitting, not knowing what to do, how to react, we were numb by that point.
 I got on email and sent two words to a good friend, who is a CofE vicar, “What?
 Why?”

 His equally brief reply: